-With its towering sea cliffs and quarrying heritage, South Purbeck is a landscape built on stone in more ways than one.
-The distinctive natural community is adapted to the limestone geology, while dry stone walls define a farming culture which still depends on traditional methods.
+The distinctive natural community of south Purbeck is adapted to its limestone geology, while dry stone walls define a farming culture which still depends on traditional methods.

 The Purbeck stone forms a distinctive landscape of towering sea cliffs topped by grassland rich in nature.
 This also provided the economic foundations of the area for centuries.

 South Purbeck is easily explored via a network of rights of way including the South West Coast Path and the Priest’s Way, both of which offer spectacular sea views.

 Limestone from South Purbeck has been prized by masons since Roman times.
 It was used in virtually all the great cathedrals of southern England, including Westminster Abbey, and closer to home in the construction of Corfe Castle.